Sections

 When you are offering a site in a different language, it is always helpful to have search engine-friendly tagging.
 This means translating metadata that tells regional engines what language the site is published in.
 (For instance, Castilian Spanish versus Latin American Spanish.)

-These are tedious tasks to do initially and on an ongoing basis, but solutions exist that can do it easily and automatically.
+These are tedious tasks to do initially and on an on-going basis, but solutions exist that can do it easily and automatically.

 Wrapping Up